Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Not Ideal For Advanced Learners

-Once you progress past the basic level into the intermediate realm, the next logical step is take what you’ve learned and start putting it into practice by conversing with fluent speakers.
+Once you progress past the basic level into the intermediate realm, the next logical step is to take what you’ve learned and start putting it into practice by conversing with fluent speakers.
 With Memrise, however, you really don’t get that chance (unlike the Pimsleur Italian course, for example).

 While the Memrise exercises are fun and engaging, they may not be ideal for advanced learners